Ischia

 Ischia (/ˈɪskiə/ ISK-ee-ə, /it/, /nap/) is a volcanic island in the Tyrrhenian Sea.
 It lies at the northern end of the Gulf of Naples, about 30 km from the city of Naples.
 It is the largest of the Phlegrean Islands.
 Although inhabited since the Bronze Age, as a Greek emporium it was founded in the 8th or 9th century BCE, and known as Πιθηκοῦσαι, Pithekoūsai.

 Roughly trapezoidal in shape, it measures approximately 10 km east to west and 7 km north to south and has about 34 km of coastline and a surface area of 47 km2.
 It is almost entirely mountainous; the highest peak is Mount Epomeo, at 788 m.

-The island is not very densely populated, with 20,000 residents.
-Ischia is the name of the main comune of the island.
-The other comuni of the island are Barano d'Ischia, Casamicciola Terme, Forio, Lacco Ameno and Serrara Fontana.
+Ischia is also the name of the main municipality of the island.
+The other municipalities of the island are Barano d'Ischia, Casamicciola Terme, Forio, Lacco Ameno and Serrara Fontana.
+The island is very densely populated, with 61,727 residents as of 2026, corresponding to a population density of 1,326 inhabitants per squared kilometre.